Cgossett2022/Bikesharing/README.md

 ## Overview

 - For this project, I used Jupyter Notebook and Tableau to perform an analysis on the Citi Bike program in New York City.
 Since I am considering starting a  similar program in Des Moines, Iowa, I needed to figure out if this venture would be a success.
+I also decided to focus on August of 2019 since there is typically more traffic during the summer months.

 ## Results